 You can think of your content creation as a great tree with branches that reach out, leading back toward the trunk.

-Your blog posts and content that’s posted regularly can be thought of as the leaves of your tree.
+Your blog posts and content that’s posted regularly can be thought of like the leaves of your tree.
 Those posts should always have a call to action in conjunction with links in the text that lead further back the tree.

 Ultimately, you want to have a few pages that will serve as pillars.
 These are pages that have direct access to your products and services and can relate to a great deal of content within your niche.